mzernetsch/jrgen/README.md

 				"properties":{
 					"name":{
 						"description":"Name of the user to create a session for.",	//You can provide a description for every property.
-						"example":"admin",	//You should provide a valid example value for each non-object and non-array property.
-These provided example values will be used to generate example requests and responses.
+						"default":"admin",	//You should provide a valid default value for each non-object and non-array property.
+These provided default values will be used to generate example requests and responses.

 						"type":"string",
 						"minLength":1
 					},
 					"password":{
-						"description":"Password of the user to create a session for.", "example":"123456",
+						"description":"Password of the user to create a session for.", "default":"123456",

 						"type":"string",
 						"minLength":1